Dassehra

 Dassehra is a 2018 Indian Hindi-language action thriller film directed by Manish Vatsalya and produced by Aparna Hoshing.
-It stars Neil Nitin Mukesh, Tina Desai and Manish Vatsalya, with a screenplay by Saurabh Choudhary.
-The film was released in India on 26 October 2018.
+It stars Neil Nitin Mukesh, Tina Desai, and Manish Vatsalya.
+The film was released on 26 October 2018.

 Plot

 Honest IPS officer Aditi Singh (Tina Desai) and hard-boiled cop Rudra (Neil Nitin Mukesh) investigate a multiple suicide case.
-They stumble upon a darker truth revolving around the corrupt politician Yadav (Govind Namdeo) and Shankar (Manish Vatsalya).
+They stumble upon a darker truth revolving around the corrupt politicians Prasadi Lal, the Chief Minister (Govind Namdeo), and Shankar Yadav (Manish Vatsalya).
 The political nexus forces Rudra to become the angry-young-man and one-man-army all rolled into one.